 In parallel with these activities, he pursued his long standing interest in basso continuo, studying with Jesús Sánchez at the Conservatorio Arturo Soria, and attending Eduardo Egüez’s class at Early Music Morella.

-Jeremy’s debut solo recording, “David del Puerto: Guitar Sonatas” is now available for sale as a digital download or compact disc.
-He can also be heard on Wolf and Clover’s self-titled album.
+Jeremy’s debut solo recording, “David del Puerto: Guitar Sonatas, Volume 1” is now available for sale as a digital download or compact disc.